Vague Preference Policy Learning for Conversational Recommendation: Experiments

+To understand the trade-off between computational efficiency and recommendation performance, we conducted experiments to analyze the impact of the graph sampling strategy introduced in Eq. \ref{eq:graph_node}.
+By reducing the number of item nodes in the dynamic conversation graph, the graph construction and node update process can be accelerated, potentially meeting the real-time requirements of conversational recommendation scenarios.

+Figure \ref{fig:graph_sample_size} shows the results of our experiments on the Yelp and Amazon-Book datasets.
+The x-axis represents the number of sampled item nodes, and the y-axis shows the normalized time cost (compared to using the full candidate item set) on the left, and the corresponding Success Rate@15 (SR@15) on the right.

+The graph-based conversation modeling approach, while computationally intensive, can be optimized for real-time scenarios through effective node sampling.
+The empirical evidence suggests that our sampling strategy not only reduces computational demands but also potentially enhances recommendation performance by focusing on a representative subset of items.

+The observed improvement in SR@15 with reduced sample sizes may be attributed to a more focused learning process and a higher signal-to-noise ratio in the node embeddings.
+Smaller, more relevant subsets of nodes allow the GCN to perform updates more effectively, leveraging the robust initial embeddings provided by TransE.
+This focused approach reduces the dilution of critical signals by extraneous data, enhancing the model's ability to discern and adapt to the most significant user-item interactions for recommendations.
+Additionally, computational efficiencies achieved by sampling facilitate more frequent updates, allowing the model to adapt more dynamically to evolving user preferences within the conversational context.

-\subsection{Case Study RQ4}
+\subsection{Case Study (RQ6)}

-In this case study from the Yelp dataset (Fig. \ref{fig:case_study}), the user initiated a conversation with a clear preference of finding a beverage shop, prompting the initialization of the user's distribution space across all potential locations.
-The user had a clear preference for ``\emph{tea $\&$ coffee}'' but was vague about their preferences for ``\emph{price}'' and ``\emph{leisure food}''.
-Our proposed method takes into account the user's click/non-click behavior to update the user's preference distribution on all beverage establishments accordingly.
-This is in contrast to the traditional approach of filtering out items based on click/non-click signals.
+In this case study, we illustrate an example from the Yelp dataset (see Figure \ref{fig:case_study}).
+The user initiates the conversation with a clear preference for a beverage shop, which defines the user’s distribution space over all relevant items.
+In this VPMCR scenario, the user has a clear preference for “tea $\&$ coffee” but vague preferences for “price” and “leisure food”.
+The user will explicitly choose “Bubble Tea” in the second round, while they may randomly choose “low-cost” price and “dessert” food in the first and third rounds, respectively.

-After the third turn of conversation, the combination of the user's immediate feedback (clicking on ``\emph{dessert}'' and not clicking on ``\emph{smoothies}'' and historical feedback (``\emph{price}'' and ``\emph{tea $\&$ coffee}'') resulted in identifying two target items, ``ID:69761'' and ``ID:25587'', with the highest preference estimate.